ZaidM/brooklyn-docker/README.md

 To use the Brooklyn docker entity for installing docker on the host machine, there is an example blueprint at: [SingleDockerHostExample](https://github.com/cloudsoft/brooklyn-docker/blob/master/docker-examples/src/main/java/io/cloudsoft/docker/example/SingleDockerHostExample.java)

-First navigate to the brooklyn-docker entity, then:
+Navigate to the brooklyn-docker entity, then

     % mvn clean install
     % cd docker-examples